-With respect to public institutions, they have to follow the National Formulary (Cuadro Básico de Insumos para la Salud) that is issued by the Ministry of Health.
+With respect to public institutions, they have to follow the National Compendium of Health Supplies (Compendio Nacional de Insumos para la Salud) issued by the Ministry of Health.
 This is essentially a list of products that can be acquired by public insurers.
-To have a product listed in this formulary it is required to have been approved, among other requirements.
+To have a product listed in this compendium, it is required to have been approved, among other requirements.